Prom Night (1980 film): Contemporary

-Variety noted that the film "[borrows] shamelessly from Carrie and any number of gruesome exploitationers pic [from a story by Robert Gunza (sic) Jr.] manages to score a few horrific points amid a number of sagging moments."
-Vincent Canby of The New York Times gave the film a middling review, writing: "Prom Night, the Canadian film that opened yesterday at the Loews State 2 and other theaters, is a comparatively genteel hybrid, part shock melodrama, like Halloween, and part mystery, though it's less a whodunit than a who's-doing-it."
-He also praised the film's restrained violence, writing that director Lynch "chooses to underplay the bloody spectacle.
+Vincent Canby of The New York Times gave the film a middling review, writing that it "is a comparatively genteel hybrid, part shock melodrama, like Halloween, and part mystery, though it's less a whodunit than a who's-doing-it."
+Canby praised the film's restrained violence, writing that director Lynch "chooses to underplay the bloody spectacle.
 This isn't to say that there aren't some sticky moments, including one not especially convincing beheading, but that more often than not the camera cuts away, or the screen goes discreetly gray, before the audience is drenched in gore.
 This may or may not be the reason that the audience with which I saw the film yesterday booed at the end."
-Jack Mathews of the Detroit Free Press also drew comparisons to Halloween and Carrie, though deeming it "not as effective as either."
+Roger Ebert, who viewed the film on a double bill with I Spit On Your Grave, recounted: "Prom Night is merely an execrable movie...
+If you have an appetite for violence and the macabre, at least try to satisfy it in a movie done with artistry and craftsmanship—Brian De Palma's Dressed to Kill, for example.
+Prom Night should be cut up to make bookmarks."

-Kevin Thomas of the Los Angeles Times deemed the film "an efficient rather than stylish Canadian-made horror picture that mercifully lets you complete its grislier moments in your imagination.
+Kevin Thomas of the Los Angeles Times praised the film as "an efficient rather than stylish Canadian-made horror picture that mercifully lets you complete its grislier moments in your imagination.
 Even so, its various jolts should be sufficient to satisfy scare-show fans."
-The Atlanta Constitution reviewed the film favorably, deeming it a "surprisingly good scare film.
+Donna Chernin, writing for The Plain Dealer, also awarded the film a favorable review, noting that while it "hinges on a few preposterous plot points, it does feature a surprise ending that caught me off guard.
+The movie is often genuinely scary."
+The Atlanta Constitution also reviewed the film positively, calling it a "surprisingly good scare film.
 At least the murderer actually has a motive, for a change.
 If nothing else, it proves there's still a line between a respectable horror film and gross exploitation."
 The News-Press wrote: "If Carrie and Friday the 13th weren't enough for you, this will satisfy your appetite for youth, gore and chills."

+Les Wedman, writing for The Province, was critical of the film's lack of distinguishing Canadian characteristics, despite it being filmed in Canada with a largely Canadian cast and crew.
+He did, however, concede that director Lynch "sets up some scary-enough sequences, complete with great buckets of blood."
 The Montreal Gazettes Bruce Bailey praised Curtis's performance but criticized the film's lengthy exposition, noting that "it takes rather long to get down to the business of delivering a few shocks."